Get The Help And Results You Need After An Injury

 Ohio Personal Injury FAQs

-Hiring a personal injury attorney like Mark Newman can help ensure you receive the compensation needed to pay for these damages and losses.
+From the beginning, hiring a Cincinnati personal injury attorney like Mark Newman can help ensure you receive the compensation needed to pay for these damages and losses.
 Holding the negligent person accountable is the least you can do to pay back for the injury and expenses they’ve cost you.
 While you recover physically, a personal injury attorney can help you recover financially.

-A personal injury case could range anywhere from a few thousand dollars to hundreds of thousands.
-Though the average settlement usually falls somewhere around $25,000.
-However, the settlement for a personal injury claim is unique to each individual case.
-The payout you’re able to receive depends on a number of factors.
+A personal injury case could range anywhere from a few thousand dollars to hundreds of thousands of dollars, depending on a number of different factors.
+However, the average settlement usually falls somewhere around $25,000.

 Your choice of attorney also plays a large role in how much you’re able to collect.
 Having a skilled, knowledgeable negotiator on your side could be the difference between thousands of dollars to hundreds of thousands.